shopware5/devdocs/source/sysadmins-guide/shopware-cluster-setup/index.md

 admin server should be synced to all the appservers. `rsync` is a commonly used tool for this kind of task - but you could also consider using [lsyncd](https://github.com/axkibe/lsyncd), which is an extension to `rsync` and watches and syncs directories automatically.
-As most shop setups are quite individual and will include custom plugins, there is no finite list of folders that needs to be synced.
-Generally all files / folders of the Shopware setup should be synced across the appservers.
+As most shop setups are quite individual and will include custom plugins, there is no finite list of directories that needs to be synced.
+Generally all files / directories of the Shopware setup should be synced across the appservers.
-The following folders, however, need special treatment:
+The following directories, however, need special treatment:

 **No syncing**:
 * `/var/cache`: Handled individually on every appserver, no syncing
 * `/web`: Handled individually on every appserver, no syncing needed as of Shopware 5.2

-**Larger folders**:
+**Larger directories**:
 * `/files`: Synced to each appserver or shared storage.
 Depends on installed plugins  and used Shopware featured such as ESD etc.
 * `/media`: see [above](#images)

-**Folders that might change during runtime**:
+**Directories that might change during runtime**:
 * `/engine/Shopware/Plugins`: Changed when plugins are installed from the admin panel
 * `/themes/Frontend`: Changed when new themes are created from the admin panel
 * `/media`: Changed when new images / videos / media are uploaded in the admin panel